Arbitrage

 A trader borrows 100 ETH via a flash loan on Aave, buys a low-priced token on SushiSwap, sells it for a higher price on Uniswap, and repays the loan in the same transaction, keeping the profit.

-1. Binance Academy – What is Arbitrage Trading?
+1. Coinbase – What is crypto arbitrage trading?

 ⚠️ Controversies & Misconceptions